awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: no
 When you register a task definition, you can provide a task role for an IAM role that allows the containers in the task permission to call the AWS APIs that are specified in its associated policies on your behalf\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.
 IAM roles for tasks on Windows require that the `-EnableTaskIAMRole` option is set when you launch the Amazon ECS\-optimized Windows AMI\.
 Your containers must also run some configuration code in order to take advantage of the feature\.
-For more information, see [Windows IAM Roles for Tasks](windows_task_IAM_roles.md)\.
+For more information, see [Windows IAM roles for tasks](windows_task_IAM_roles.md)\.

 ## Task execution role<a name="execution_role_arn"></a>

 `executionRoleArn`
 Type: string
 Required: no
-When you register a task definition, you can provide a task execution role that grants the container agent permission to make AWS API calls on your behalf\.
+The Amazon Resource Name \(ARN\) of the task execution role that grants the Amazon ECS container agent permission to make AWS API calls on your behalf\.
+The task execution IAM role is required depending on the requirements of your task\.
 For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

 ## Network mode<a name="network_mode"></a>